jeffburggraf/JSB_tools/JSB_tools/MCNP_helper/PTRAC/README.md

 #PTRAC

-When using MCNP to aid in the design of a physics experiment, tallies often fail to provide the information we need.
-While tallies are convenient, they can be limited.

-This is where PTRAC comes in.
+Tallies are convenient, but they can be limited.This is where PTRAC comes in.
 The format of a PTRAC file is uniquely obscure and poorly documented.
 The decoding of PTRAC files is an undertaking that you don't want to undertake.
 You should just use Geant instead.
 Or use this package to convert your PTRAC files into a ROOT tree.
 There's also an option to write the simulation to a human-readable text file (use option `write_2_text=True`).